-Perspective | Starting Aug.
-10 Taxpayer Advocate Service will help IRS fix stimulus payment glitches
+Perspective | These are the five stimulus payment problems the Taxpayer Advocate Service will help the IRS resolve

 A second $1,200 stimulus check is likely, but the IRS still hasn’t ironed out all the glitches from the first one

-— Injured spouses.
-The Cares Act allows an “offset,” or the withholding of stimulus funds, for individuals who owe back child support.
+Injured spouses.
+The Cares Act allows an “offset,” or the withholding of relief funds, for individuals who owe back child support.
 Individuals can file IRS Form 8379 to seek an “Injured Spouse Allocation” — in this case, to avoid having their half of an economic impact payment withheld.
-But the IRS mistakenly offset stimulus payments to people who filed that form.
+But the IRS mistakenly offset relief payments to people who filed that form.

-— Return math errors.
-Individuals whose economic impact payment (EIP) was based on a 2018 or 2019 tax return that contained bad math, resulting in a lower stimulus payment, will get assistance.
+Return math errors.
+Individuals whose EIP was based on a 2018 or 2019 tax return that contained bad math, resulting in a lower relief payment, will get assistance.

-— Surviving spouses or spouses of incarcerated individuals.
-The IRS issued stimulus checks to the incarcerated and some $1.4 billion in payments to people who had died since the beginning of 2018.
+Surviving spouses or spouses of incarcerated individuals.
+The IRS issued relief checks to the incarcerated and some $1.4 billion in payments to people who had died since the beginning of 2018.
 In response to criticism, the Treasury Department decided such payments had to be returned.

-However, spouses of the deceased or incarcerated may still be entitled to their portion of the stimulus money.
+But spouses of the deceased or incarcerated may still be entitled to their portion of the relief money.
 In cases where a spouse’s payment was not issued, or was returned or canceled, TAS will work to get the EIP issued to the surviving or non-incarcerated spouse.

 In the coming week, TAS, which can be reached at 877-777-4778, will provide more details about taxpayers with EIP issues who might qualify for assistance, Collins said in a blog post.